strimzi/strimzi-kafka-oauth/HACKING.md

 ### Error message: node(s) already exist for a cluster with the name "kind"

 When creating a new Kubernetes cluster with Kind you can get this error.
-It means that the cluster exists already, but you may not see when you do:
+It means that the cluster exists already, but you may not see it when you do:

     docker ps